intel-iot-devkit/how-to-code-samples/range-finder-scanner/README.md

 ## Introduction

-This range finder scanner application is part of a series of how-to Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, and a compatible Intel® IoT Platform, cloud platforms, APIs, and other technologies.
+This range finder scanner application is part of a series of how-to Internet of Things (IoT) code sample exercises using the Intel® IoT Developer Kit, and a compatible Intel-based platform, cloud platforms, APIs, and other technologies.

 From this exercise, developers will learn how to:<br>
 - Interface with and sensors using MRAA and UPM from the Intel® IoT Developer Kit, a complete hardware and software solution to help developers explore the IoT and implement innovative projects.<br>
-- Set up a web application server to view range finder data using a web page served directly from the Intel® IoT Platform.
+- Set up a web application server to view range finder data using a web page served directly from the Intel-based platform.

 Available in:
  ![C++](./cpp)